usegalaxy-eu/operations/cloud/machines.md

 # Machines underlying the OpenStack Cloud
 The machines are listed under the corresponding OpenStack flavor names.
-This means that VMs that created with these flavours can only spawn on these hosts.
+VMs that created with these flavours can only spawn on the below listed hosts.
 Sorted by cores, than by memory.

 ## c1.c28m225